Hatful of Hollow: Cover and artwork

 The cover was photographed by Gilles Decroix and features model Fabrice Colette, adorned with a tattoo inspired by a drawing by Jean Cocteau.
 The photograph was taken from a July 1983 special edition of the French newspaper Libération.
 In 1987, the album cover was redesigned and the photograph was cropped, which removed the tattoo.

 Additionally, the old cover had a large sky-blue frame with the legends "The Smiths" and "Hatful of Hollow" above and striking through the picture.
 Editions after 1987 feature the cropped version with the text superimposed, although the 2011 vinyl re-issue reinstated the original sleeve.

 "THE IMPOTENCE OF ERNEST" is etched into the runout groove of side A. As well as being a pun on Oscar Wilde's The Importance of Being Earnest, it is an allusion to the impotence that Ernest Hemingway suffered in his final years.
 "Ian (EIRE)", etched on side B, refers to Marr's younger brother.

 Track listing

 Track source information adapted from Dig!.
+All lyrics are written by Morrissey; all music is composed by Johnny Marr.